 Wardrobe quality is something that we advocate in general, and it is key for a practical minimal closet and lifestyle.
 If you want to live simply and deliberately, it doesn't help to be walking out of Zara or American Apparel every week with a shopping bag full of cheap, disposable clothing that won't last one season -- you need solid and sturdy staples in your closet!
 Quality articles of clothing are a good deal for the environment and the people that work in the textile, manufacturing, warehouse and retail industries.
 And if you are going to live simply and even travel with your minimal wardrobe, every piece must be reliable, well-fitting, good-looking, and able to survive repeated trips to the dry-cleaner or the washing machine.

 Some articles may be great for year-round wear, and others might be seasonal in terms of their color, weight, and style.
 Towards the start and end of fall or spring, take some time to review what's hanging and put away items that are clearly seasonal.
-We'll spare the details here because your time is valuable, and we trust you get the picture!
+You aren't going to need those bright floral print shirts in the winter.
 Try some cedar chips in there to ward away insects, and store each item properly to prevent permanent creases or stretching.
 Some items are going to be best stored folded, and some are going to be best stored hanging.
-Oh, and when you hang those button-down woven shirts, try and button that top button -- the collar will retail its shape and structure and will look much more presentable when you put it on!
+Oh, and when you hang up those button-down woven shirts, try and button that top-most collar button -- the shirt collar will keep its shape and structure and will look much more presentable when you put it on!